thenetcircle/dino/ROADMAP.md

     - send successful login events and disconnect events to a message queue
 * decouple api actions
     - using hooks to respond to api events
+    - using plugins for validation
+* docker
+    - include Dockerfile and documentation about how to run

+0.1X.0
+---
 * delivery guarantee
     - client can set ID on message, will be put on provider.id in response and server-generated id as root id

-0.1X.0
----
 * refactoring and cleanup
 * invisibility
     - invisible in chats